 Visit quaint Insa-dong

 Insadong is a quaint neighbourhood located in the northeast of Seoul.
 The area offers a concentration of palaces and older buildings like the Jogyesa temple.
-Wandering in the traditional district is quite xxx (especially if you have been to Gangnam the day before!)
+Wandering in the traditional district is quite tranquil and special (especially if you have been to Gangnam the day before!)
 Insadong is home to traditional shops selling everything from traditional clothes like hanbok to artwork, pottery and food.
 If you are looking for meaningful souvenirs, this is the place.
 The streets are filled with souvenirs shops.
-If you are tired of shopping, venture in Ikseon-dong, where you will be able to enjoy Korean tea/cafe in a nice cosy cafe/teahouse.
+If you are tired of shopping, venture into Ikseon-dong, where you will be able to enjoy Korean tea/cafe in a nice cosy cafe/teahouse.

 If you love coffee, Korea is the country you have to visit.
 They have cafes everywhere from well-known chains, cute or themed cafes.
 Fancy sipping your coffee from a toilet bowl?
 Welcome to Poop Cafe!
 Want to stroke a cat while enjoying a latte?
 Visit a pet cafe!
 I highly recommend visiting a couple of cafes for experience and a good time.
 Head over to Seongsu-dong, a popular cafe district, to sample some of Seoul’s best coffee.